Lanzarote wine – why it’s the best!

 The largest food and wine festival in the Canary islands showcasing the best Lanzarote has to offer and many associated activities.

-Many Lanzarote wines are becoming more widely available in the local shops, however the furthest Lanzarote wines tend to travel is to neighbouring islands.
-The good new is Europe is beginning to get a look in!
+Many Lanzarote wines are becoming more widely available in the local shops, supermarkets and around the world! so make sure to get your bottle!